Are mortgage rates going up? Current interest rate & predictions

 Is now a good time to get a mortgage?

-With interest rates so low, you may be wondering whether now’s a good time to get a mortgage or remortgage to a new deal.
+With current mortgage interest rates being so low, you may be wondering whether now’s a good time to get a mortgage or remortgage to a new deal.

 It really all depends on your own personal situation.